Allan Rock: Ann Coulter

 Amid much media attention, right-wing commentator and author Ann Coulter was scheduled to give a talk at the University of Ottawa on March 23, 2010.
 The talk was cancelled following student protests at the talk venue.
 The organizers of the event blamed the university and the protesters.
 Rock in turn responded in a university press release suggesting that the organizers may have needlessly cancelled the talk.
 At the centre of the controversy was a letter sent to Coulter before her scheduled talk in Ottawa, signed by the Vice President (Academic), which warned that Coulter could be arrested for hate speech.
 The letter was condemned as a violation of academic freedom by the Canadian Association of University Teachers and was widely criticized in the media.
 Three weeks after the cancelled event, Rock publicly stated having pre-approved the letter as the institution's official response.

 During his time in government, Rock was accused of ethical improprieties after accepting free hospitality from the Irving family, although at the time he was Minister of Health which had no dealings with that family.
 No wrongdoing was ever established.
+However, Rock chose to apologize for his lapse in judgment.